-For the next three days, they invited me to return to the Pagoda.
+For the next three days, the monks invited me to return to the Pagoda at Angkor Wat.
 Each moment with them allowed another peeled back layer of life.
 They let me in, not just as a foreigner, but as a friend.
 They shared stories of their families, stories of hardship, trauma that pushed them to seek deeper meaning for their experiences and finally the path that led them to Dharma.

-On my last day, the monks invited me to their morning prayer.
+On my last day in Angkor Wat, the monks invited me to their morning prayer.
 I arrived to the temple in the early hours of the morning when it was still dark outside.
 Seeing the temple before dusk, dimly lit by candles and hearing them chant their prayers completely insync was life changing.
-It was one of those moments in which I was fully consumed by the present- from a higher sense and vibration.
+It was one of those moments in which I was fully consumed by the present — from a higher sense and vibration.
 They radiated discipline and devotion.
 They seemed connected to something beyond themselves, something unseen to our eyes but always omnipresent.

 It was in these moments that my previous expectations were fully dethroned and any westernized illusion of what I thought a monk should be was stripped from my memory.
 They had achieved a balance in their lives, and that balance didn’t have to make sense to anyone else.
-After leaving the Pagoda, and departing Cambodia, I realized I also started wearing my gratitude outwardly- just like the first monk I encountered.
+After leaving the Pagoda of Angkor Wat, and departing Cambodia, I realized I also started wearing my gratitude outwardly — just like the first monks I encountered.

 What experience off the tourist trail has been most meaningful for you?
 Let us know on Twitter!